TRR 181 – Energy Transfers in Atmosphere and Ocean

 Prof. Kevin Lamb (University of Waterloo)

-They collaborate and support our project with their expertise, visiting the CRC locations regularly during the second phase of the CRC.
+They collaborate and support our project with their expertise, visiting the CRC locations regularly during the third phase of the CRC.
 During the research stays, topical courses of the RTG are organized together with the fellows and the early-career scientists, as well as summer schools for CRC and other PhD students with the fellows, e.g. at the historic Swedish research station at the island Bornö.

 All participating institutions are proactively dedicated to the implementation of measures aimed at providing a high level of equality to women and men and the improvement of the work-life balance.
 The TRR 181 contributes to existing programmes and provides further support for its members.